-Updated March 27, 2026
+Updated May 4, 2026

 Which AI models/tools are most appropriate for XYZ task?

 - ChatGPT: the Swiss Army knife of AI tools.
-The deep research mode is powerful.

 - Sudowrite is the tool most often used by creative writers.